Graduate Admissions FAQ

 - a curriculum vitae (CV);

-- demonstrated proficiency in English (where required).
+- demonstrated proficiency in English (where required, per the College of Graduate Studies).

-All applicants should also have contacted 2-3 prospective research faculty supervisors in our Psychology department (prior to applying) to determine alignment of research interests, mentor/mentee fit, and to confirm the supervisor(s)’ availability to potentially supervise an incoming student.
-Even if an applicant has not heard back from an available prospective supervisor prior to the application deadline date, the applicant must name one to three available UBC Okanagan Psychology faculty research supervisors within their application for admission.
-See faculty listings regarding availability, here: https://psych.ok.ubc.ca/about/contact/
+All applicants should also have -identified 2-3 available, prospective UBC Okanagan Psychology research faculty supervisors in our Psychology department (prior to applying) to determine alignment of research interests, mentor/mentee fit.
+The applicant must name 1-3 available faculty research supervisors within their application for admission.
+See faculty research supervisor listings regarding availability, here: https://psych.ok.ubc.ca/about/contact/

 Only a small number of strong candidates, as selected from the applicant pool by the admissions committee, will be invited to undergo a comprehensive, full-day virtual (i.e., via Zoom) interview process at our campus, prior to any admission offer being extended.